 How to Write a Nonprofit Grant Cover Letter and Summary

-The grant writer usually begins the summary section with a one-sentence overview of the project and how much money is being requested in the proposal.
-Next she includes key ideas (one or two sentences each) from every section of the proposal.
-Finally, the grant writer closes the executive summary with the prognosis for future funding for the program.
+The body of the actual grant proposal begins with an executive summary containing an overview of its key ideas.
+You’ll usually begin the summary section with a one-sentence overview of the project and how much money is being requested in the proposal.
+Next you include the primary ideas from every section of the proposal.
+Finally, close the executive summary with the prognosis for future funding for the program.

 Don’t use the exact same wording to describe your project idea in the cover letter and in the project summary.
 You don’t want to bore your reader, and you don’t want to miss the opportunity to write in a more personal manner in the cover letter.